-The AMEX Centurion Card, known informally as the AMEX Black Card, is one of the most prestigious cash cards in the world – and most people would be lucky to even catch a glimpse of it.
+The American Express Centurion Card, known informally as the Black Card, is one of the most prestigious cash cards in the world – and most people would be lucky to even catch a glimpse of it.
 Customers can only qualify for this card after they have met certain criteria.

-For years, the American Express Black card was an overblown rumour … until 1999, when AMEX confirmed that the illusive card was indeed real.
+For years, the American Express Black card was an overblown rumour … until 1999, when American Express confirmed that the elusive card was indeed real.
 However, just because it exists doesn’t mean it’s within arm’s reach (or indeed several thousand arms’ reach) of the average consumer.

 “There had been rumours going around that we had this ultra-exclusive black card for elite customers.
 It wasn’t true, but we decided to capitalise on the idea anyway.”

 – Doug Smith, Director, American Express Europe (in an interview to Snopes.com)

 The table below displays a snapshot of American Express platinum or higher credit cards listed on Canstar’s database.

 How to get the American Express Black Card – become a black card member

 You cannot apply for the American Express Centurion Card online and is not listed among their other charge cards on their website.
 However, the Terms & Conditions of the Cardmember Agreement for American Express Black Card can be found online here (current as of 31 March 2016).
 While the exact eligibility requirements for the Centurion Card have never been explicitly stated by American Express, the word on the street is that prospective candidates must:

 - Be an active American Express cardholder for at least 1 year